hcn31/Hosting30/README.md

 ```bash
 npm install
 ```
-3. set up the docker enironment
+3. set up the docker environment

 go into the express project in the root run the following commands:
 ```bash